peter-fortuna-repo/OUCH-financial-message-parser/README.md

 parser = Parser.Parser()

 parser.parse(data) will parse the encoded OUCH messages that you pass in.
-You should enter data of type bytes, str, List[bytes], List[str], or List[int].
+You should pass in data of type bytes, str, List[bytes], List[str], or List[int].
 Results are stored inside the parser object

 parser.getMessages() will return a Python dictionary containing all the data stored inside your parser object

-parser.reset() will clear the data stored inside your parser
+parser.reset() will clear the data stored inside a parser object.

 ## Contributing
 Comments, suggestions, bug reports, bug fixes – all contributions to this project are welcomed.
 Please use this project’s GitHub page for access to the latest source code, and please open an issue for comments, suggestions, and bugs.